Bioprocess control stations and benchtop bioreactors use servo motor controls to implement more sophisticated bioreactor control strategies.

 Luminary motion technology

-Medical device manufacturer have been able to use Luminary servo drive technology from Industrial Indexing Systems (IIS) to easily configure these applications using a digital drive interface option.
+Medical device manufacturers have been able to use Luminary servo drive technology from Industrial Indexing Systems (IIS) to easily configure these applications using a digital drive interface option.

 The digital drive interface option bypasses the normal analog circuit path to allow access to the digital registers which control the operation of the speed control loop.
 Using the universal RS-485 device bus with Modbus RTU as its connectivity scheme, the digital drive is reachable from a variety of HMI, PLC and PC type controllers.